Mortgage Financing for Multi-Family Apartments

 The move to multi-family investment can be the result of several factors.
 First and foremost, multi-family allows the investor to move further up the food chain and own more rental units while saving time and being more efficient in the process.
 With this change there are economies of scale, such as lower per unit acquisition price and spreading vacancy risk over many units.
 Another major factor is that at some point investors “top-out” with the number of individual mortgages for which they can qualify, whereas multi-family mortgages are based on the income from the building itself.
 Owners can take out a bridging loan if needed as although the mortgage will be of better value, it can still be expensive.
 Here is a bridging loan example for those who need more information.

-Whatever your motivation, the switch from rental houses to multi-family involves a process that may be quite different from what you’re used to.
+Whatever your motivation, the switch from rental houses to multi-family involves a process that may be quite different from what youre used to.

 Here is an overview of multi-family financing: